slack-samples/bolt-js-slack-connect/README.md

 ## Step 5.
 Accept the Slack Connect Invite
 Watch the video below **(sound on)** to understand how to accept the invite.

+> **Note:🚨** The invite must be accepted from a user from a different workspace / organization than the workspace / org from which the invite was sent. 🚨

 [![acceptInvite](https://user-images.githubusercontent.com/10428517/155223135-f9f6a0fd-4e93-4494-bb73-feddbbb09170.png)](https://user-images.githubusercontent.com/10428517/155225771-184cca6d-f715-45ca-9ba6-452c3a86216b.mov)